A topic from the subject of Calibration in Chemistry.

 Introduction

 Chemical synthesis is the process of creating new chemical compounds from simpler starting materials.
 It is a fundamental technique in chemistry and is used in a wide variety of applications, including the production of drugs, plastics, and fuels.
-Catalysis is the process of speeding up a chemical reaction by using a catalyst, which is a substance that participates in the reaction but is not consumed.
+Catalysis is the process of speeding up a chemical reaction by using a catalyst, a substance that participates in the reaction but is not consumed.

 Basic Concepts